Azure/AKS/blog/_posts/2024-11-11-e2e-flyte-data-science-solution-on-aks.md

 Adopters of Flyte include organizations running large-scale data operations and ML operations, including social media platforms, music/video streaming services, and bioinformatics companies.

-With a fully-configured Flyte cluster, you can:
+With a fully configured Flyte cluster, you can:

-* Process and visualize large, dynamic data sets and ensure up-to-date information retrieval
+* Process and visualize large, dynamic data sets and ensure up-to-date information retrieval.
-* Deploy ML workflows
+* Deploy ML workflows.
-* Track parallel and sequential Flyte tasks in your ML pipeline
+* Track parallel and sequential Flyte tasks in your ML pipeline.
-* …and more
+* …and more!

 Starting with this [reference implementation](https://www.union.ai/blog-post/flyte-on-azure-a-reference-implementation), you'll be able to take a basic Azure resource group and build an end-to-end data science solution on a working Flyte cluster.